-Based on our understanding of the group and/charitable company/industry, we identified that the principal risks of non-compliance with laws and regulations related to Charites Act (Northern Ireland) 2008 and we considered the extent to which non-compliance might have a material effect on the financial statements.
+Based on our understanding of the charitable company, we identified that the principal risks of non-compliance with laws and regulations related to Charities Act (Northern Ireland) 2008 and we considered the extent to which non-compliance might have a material effect on the financial statements.
 We also considered those laws and regulations that have a direct impact on the financial statements such as the Companies Act 2006.
 We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to the posting of inappropriate journal entries.
 Audit procedures performed included:

-- enquiry of management and the board of trustees, including consideration of known or suspected instances of noncompliance with laws and regulations and fraud; - reading minutes of meetings of the board of trustees; - understanding and evaluating the charitable company's control environment; - identifying and testing journal entries, including journal entries posted with unusual account combinations to income or expenditure accounts; and - assessing financial statement disclosures, and testing to supporting documentation, for compliance with applicable laws and regulations.
+- Enquiry of management and the board of trustees, including consideration of known or suspected instances of noncompliance with laws and regulations and fraud; - Understanding and evaluating the charitable company's control environment; - Identifying and testing journal entries; including journal entries posted with unusual account combinations to income or expenditure accounts; and - Assessing financial statements disclosures, and testing to supporting documentation, for compliance with applicable laws and regulations.